CodesByDine/PaidPlatform-App/README.md

 # Only Fans Clone Using Expo

 This is a basic OnlyFans clone app, which inspired me to build a subscription-based app.
+This application will feature both front-end and back-end using aws.

 ## Video Demo